rujorgensen/bybil/README.md

 ## ✅ Features

 - [x] Localization
-- [x] Blog
-- [x] CMS for editing blog post (thanks to Keystatic)
 - [x] PWA (thanks to vite-pwa)

 ## ✍️ Admin dashboard

-You can access the admin dashboard for editing blog post at `/keystatic`

 For more information follow Keystatic documentation at [https://keystatic.com/docs/introduction](https://keystatic.com/docs/introduction)